Pi1lot/docsis/README.md

 Linux/Unix
 ----------

-This was tested on Ubuntu 14.10, Fedora 21, openSUSE 13.2 (little endian) and Debian 7.5 Sparc64 (big endian) and it is known to work without issues.
+/!\ Since this was not compiing properly on Rocky Linux, I've made some adjustements This was tested on Ubuntu 14.10, Fedora 21, openSUSE 13.2 (little endian) and Debian 7.5 Sparc64 (big endian) and it is known to work without issues.

 Dependencies: